RuanCosta-Jitterbit/webappsnap/README.md

         -   `img_dir`: Where to save images.

-        -   `img_seq`: Whether to add a primary file name prefix as a zero-padded 3-digit sequence number.
+        -   `img_seq`: Whether to add a primary filename prefix as a zero-padded 3-digit sequence number.

-        -   `img_pfx`: The secondary file name prefix for each snap file.
+        -   `img_pfx`: The secondary filename prefix for each snap file.

         -   `sep`: Replace slash, space, or dot in final image filenames with this character.